Last Updated on 22nd September 2020 by Sarah and Justin

 Opportunities appear.
 Someday can become today.
 And it’s worth knowing that simply because it’s not going to turn out like you thought doesn’t mean it can’t be better that you could have imagined.

 Stephanie is an American living in France with her husband and two daughters.
 She is an empowerment coach and dedicates part of her practice to support women who’ve grown their family through non-traditional means.
-She’s also the author of the upcoming children’s book, Adoption is Love.
+She’s also the author of the children’s book, Adoption is Love.

 Three of her favorite things are white lilies, vegan Thai and sparkling rosé.
 Stephanie was diagnosed with the rare lung disease, lymphangioleiomyomatosis (LAM) in 2004.
-You can follow Stephanie on Instagram @stephcasaubon and @theadoptionlifecoach.
+You can follow Stephanie on Instagram @stephcasaubon and @adoptionislove_book.

 Like this post?
 Pin it.